-The word “monster” and “demonstrate” come from the same root word: both mean “a warning.”
+The words “monster” and “demonstrate” come from the same root word: both mean “a warning.”
 I find that curious.
 A monster is a warning.
 But of what?

 When I found out about the connection between those two words, the first word that occurred to me was “Frankenstein.”
-Frankenstein (he had no name in the novel or any of the movies) was a monster, but was a sympathetic monster (and here I go again: the “path” in sympathy is related to the word “pathos” and means “to suffer with”).
+Frankenstein (he had no name in the novel; Dr. Frankenstein was the name of his creator) was a monster, but was a sympathetic monster (the “path” in sympathy is related to the word “pathos” and means “to suffer with”).

 Frankenstein belongs to the class of monsters known as the Undead, along with zombies and vampires.
 Where did the idea of these undead monsters originate?

 I don’t know, but I suspect they somehow based on real people, people who described themselves as the living dead, or zombies, or vampires.